CommandersAct/Platform-Documentation/features/realtime-cookie-scanner/integrating-specific-cmp-with-the-realtime-cookie-scanner.md

-# Integrating specific CMP with the Realtime Cookie Scanner (closed beta)
+# Integrating specific CMP with the Realtime Cookie Scanner

+Please note that this feature is not yet available to clients and is currently in progress with a selected group of users.

 ### Natively supported CMPs

 The Realtime Cookie Scanner natively supports the following CMPs: